bpriyanshu74/Login-LockoutMechanism/README.md

 A full-stack login application implementing user-level lockout, IP-level lockout, and JWT-based authentication.
 Built using React, Node.js/Express, and MongoDB, then deployed on Netlify and Render.

+### Note:
+Test Credentials:

+  Email: test@example.com
+  Password: Secret123

+Also you can signup just in case you prefer not to use the test credentails.
+And please be aware that the first login attempt may take slightly longer than usual, as the frontend, backend, and database are hosted on different platforms.
+Subsequent logins will perform smoothly.

 ## Setup Instructions
 ### Backend:
 1.Navigate to /backend